A Story About Finding Assisted Living — Part 4, Sally’s Decision

-This is the final part in our story about how we found the best assisted living facility for 82-year-old Sally to live in.
-Please read the background info here, and the reports about our visits to Assisted Living Facilities “A” and “B.” Below is the outcome of our search . . . .
+In this final part in our series on how to find an assisted living community, we share how we found the best senior residence facility for 82-year-old Sally to live in.
+Part 1 is the back story, and Part 2 and Part 3 tell about our visits to the Assisted Living communities under consideration.
+Below is the outcome of our search . . . .

 When we left Assisted Living Facility “B,” I decided to be quiet and see what Sally had to say about the tours we took that day as I drove her back to her friend’s home.